Nazulka/WD-Buzzwords/README.md

 **Imagery**
 * The Home page supporting image added to enchance the overall experience and is from [Unsplash](https://unsplash.com/photos/T6fDN60bMWY).
+* A chart in Add Term page is from [Macmillian Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html).

 ## Technologies Used